johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

  You can view the full lexer and parser implementations [here](https://gist.github.com/8d7db37e8a6dc99e1ea3).

 There are two differences from the original grammar definition.
-Lambda terms in parenthesis are just a convenience for readability.
+Lambda terms in parentheses are just a convenience for readability.
 More importantly a correction must be made to application of two terms, allowing for any term as the left side (the _applicand_) [2].
 This enables the grammar to reproduce the original issue, since `(-> true)() -> false` translates to an invocation applied to a lambda term.
 The corrected grammar:

 <div class="center">
   <img style="width: 200px;" src="/assets/images/diagrams/cs-grammar-corrected.png"></img>